 - Osamu Tezuka bore a degree in medicine, which becomes evident from time to time, mostly in his Sci-Fi stuff, but most notably in Black Jack (when he's not disregarding it in favor of Rule of Cool that is).

 - Servant × Service is a Work Com surrounding a ward office.
 Its author Karino Takatsu worked in one before becoming a manga artist.

-- Another In-Universe example happens in Sakurasou no Pet na Kanojo.
-While Mashiro's art skills is impeccable, her storytelling is just awful.
+- Another In-Universe example happens in The Pet Girl of Sakurasou.
+While Mashiro's art skills are impeccable, her storytelling is just awful.
 Her editor Ayano suggested that she write what happens around where she lives.
 Her manga Nanohana-sou was in fact a replica of what happens in the Sakura Hall; she just switched the position of Sorata (her Cloudcuckoolander's Minder) and herself.

 - The creepy apartment in Domu: A Child's Dream is based on the one Katsuhiro Otomo once lived in.